pivotal/docs-tap/tap-gui/catalog/catalog-operations.md

   system: backstage
 ```

-More information about component entities is available in
+More information about component entities is available in the
 [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-component).

 ## <a id='update-catalogs'></a> Update software catalogs

-The following procedures cover updating software catalogs.
+The following procedures describe how to update software catalogs.

 ### <a id='register-comp'></a> Register components

-You can update your software catalog with new entities without re-deploying the entire `tap-gui`
+To update your software catalog with new entities without re-deploying the entire `tap-gui`
-package.
-To do so:
+package:
 ​
-1. Navigate to your **Software Catalog** page.
+1. Go to your **Software Catalog** page.
-1. Click the **Register Entity** on the top-right of the page.
+2. Click **Register Entity** at the top-right of the page.
-1. Link to an existing entity file to start tracking your entity by entering the full path.
+3. Enter the full path to link to an existing entity file and start tracking your entity.
-1. Import the entities and view them in your **Software Catalog** page.
+4. Import the entities and view them in your **Software Catalog** page.
-​

 ### <a id='deregister-comp'></a> Deregister components

-To deregister an entity, follow these steps:
+To deregister an entity:

-1. Navigate to your **Software Catalog** page.
+1. Go to your **Software Catalog** page.
-1. Select the entity to deregister, such as component, group, or user.
+2. Select the entity to deregister, such as component, group, or user.
-1. Click the three dots at the top-right of the page and then click **Unregister...**.
+3. Click the three dots at the top-right of the page and then click **Unregister...**.

 ### <a id='add-or-change'></a> Add or change organization catalog locations